 Swallow the tablets or capsules with a glass of water.

-The 75 mg tablets can be divided in half along the breakline if advised by your doctor or pharmacist.
+mg tablets can be divided in half along the breakline if advised by your doctor or pharmacist.

 When to take it

 Dosulepin Mylan can be taken as a single dose (e.g. at bedtime) or as divided doses (e.g. three times a day).
 Your doctor will advise you.